 The Great Ocean Road is one of the most famous road trips in Australia – but what makes this journey so amazing?
 The spectacular road winds along the scenic south coast of Australia, parallel to the windswept Southern Ocean.
 The road starts just 90 minutes out of Melbourne city, and extends with over 400 kilometres of scenic coastal views and landmarks.
 There’s so much to do and see along the Great Ocean Road, so it’s best enjoyed as a self-drive road trip over a period of 3 or more days.
 On the way, you will see the famous Twelve Apostles, world-class surf beaches, lush rainforests, misty waterfalls, and native wildlife.
 Here’s your guide to some amazing things to do along the way, guaranteed to feed your sense of adventure!

-Start your journey in Melbourne and take the freeway an hour and a half south west to the picturesque holiday town of Torquay.
+Start your journey in Melbourne and take the freeway an hour and a south-west west to the picturesque holiday town of Torquay.
 The town is located at the gateway to the Great Ocean Road, and home to plenty of fantastic surf beaches.

 Located on the southern outskirts of Torquay, Bells Beach is a must stop for surfers and adventure seekers.
 With a reputation as one of Australia’s best surf beaches, Bells Beach is home to many great international surf carnivals.
 There’s also plenty of great fishing spots around Torquay’s beaches, and fish and chips by the water are a must!